 Jones Park Off-Leash Dog Area Public Input

 A public input session and survey gathered feedback from 250 individuals on needs for the new Jones Park Off-Leash Dog Area.
 This project will transform approximately 10 acres along the eastern edge of the former Jones Golf Course into a new city dog park with access from C Street SW, north of Tait Cummins Sports Complex.
-Final designs are being created with construction anticipated in 2024.

 The project is expected to include a large dog zone, a small dog zone, a training yard with agility equipment, an area with a large existing pond, and a rentable zone for dog owners.
 Major design elements of the project include a new driveway connection from C Street SW, a new parking lot, lighting, fencing, shelters, trails, and landscaping.
 The dog park will be ADA-accessible and include water and electrical service and site furnishings.

 1650 Cedar Bend Lane SW, Cedar Rapids, IA

 Cheyenne is located off Old River Road.
 The park consists of 13.8 acres of fenced canine recreation yards.
 The main yard includes walking trails, benches and a shelter as well as mowed and naturalized areas.
 The training yard is separately fenced for dog training and for preparing dogs socially for the main yard.
 The small dog yard allows smaller dogs to enjoy off-leash exercise in a more controlled environment.
 Amenities include water for owners and dogs.
 Waste receptacles and dog bag dispensers are scattered throughout the park.